neuefische/wd-flipped-classroom-curriculum/sessions/css-flexbox/README.md

 # CSS Flexbox

-## Learning objectives
+## Learning Objectives

 - Understanding the purpose of flexbox:
   - Let items fill out the possible space in their container
   - Distributing elements for different screen sizes
-  - Make the website more responsive with flexbox
+  - Making the website more responsive with flexbox
 - Understanding the most important flexbox properties:
   - `justify-content`
   - `align-items`